 - Send written material to the SCC office at least 1 week in advance of the appointment date.
 Written material should include:

 - A brief description of the project.
-College of Nursing and Health graduate students need to provide a copy of Chapter 3.
+School of Nursing, Kinesiology, and Health Sciences graduate students need to provide a copy of Chapter 3.

 - A copy of all instruments to be used

 - A list of your research questions and/or hypotheses along with any other questions you may wish to ask

 - The name, Wright State address and telephone number of your advisor.